Changing into a lion is all fun and growls—until it isn’t.

 Nash cursed himself for caring.
 For even asking.

-He didn’t want the responsibility of sheltering a damn horse.
+He didn’t want the responsibility of sheltering a blame horse.
 What made him think he was up for the challenge of saving a bountiful-breasted, soft-voiced princess?

 Sow, he told himself.
 A veiled sow.
 Oink.